aracred/bot/README.md

 ## Quick end-user guide 🦅

-Interacting with the bot is simple; it offers 3 commands:
+Interacting with the bot is simple; it offers 3 commands, all of them starting with the !ac flag:

-- "!help": Shows the available commands, along with an example for each one.
+- "!ac help": Shows the available commands, along with an example for each one.

-- "!signup": Signs the user up for generating cred through their contributions, by modifying the `project.json` file in the configured Aracred repo.
+- "!ac signup": Signs the user up for generating cred through their contributions, by modifying the `project.json` file in the configured Aracred repo.

-- "!addaddress": Signs the user up for receiving tokens minted to match their generated cred, by modifying the `addressbook.json` file in the configured Aracred repo.
+- "!ac addaddress": Signs the user up for receiving tokens minted to match their generated cred, by modifying the `addressbook.json` file in the configured Aracred repo.

 ## Developer quick start 👩‍💻